hove-io/transit_model/CONTRIBUTING.md

 ### Internal work management tool

-At Kisio Digital (ex. hove-io) we track tasks and bugs using a private tool.
+At Hove (ex.
+Kisio Digital, ex.
+CanalTP) we track tasks and bugs using a private tool.
 This tool is private but we sometimes refer to it when submitting PRs (those `Ref.
 ND-123`), to help later work.
 Feel free to ask for more details if the description is too narrow,